rukman7/rukman7.github.io/about.md

 sidebar_link: true
 ---

-> Who is going to ever read my notes!?<br>
-><cite>Rukman<cite>
+> Simplicity is the most difficult thing to secure in this world; it is the last limit of experience and the last effort of genius.<br>
+>
+><cite>George Sand</cite>

 ### Blog information

 I'm taking notes for myself here.
-It's like talking to myself.
-This blog is basically me.
-So it's my inner me talking to this me through me.
+I also hope it will be useful for someone else.

 ### Author